 - Origins Available:

 The name Martingdil is of Anglo-Saxon origin and came from when the family lived in the settlement of Martindale in the county of Westmorland (now part of Cumbria).
 The surname Martingdil belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Martingdil family

 Important Dates for the Martingdil family

 This web page shows only a small excerpt of our Martingdil research.
-Another 312 words (22 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingdil History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1623 and 1686 are included under the topic Early Martingdil History in all our PDF Extended History products and printed products wherever possible.

 Martingdil Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Martingdil are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Martingdil include: Martindall, Martindale, Martyndale, Martyndall, Martyndate, Martyndell, Martynelle, Martynsdale, Martindate, Martindel, Martindell, Martinelle, Martinsdale, Martyngalle, Martyngall, Martinsdall, Martingale, Martingall, Martingdale and many more.